 There is no need to rush into adding more meats- because adding new meats, especially liver and organ meats too soon can result in diarrhea.
 Your pet is not going to suffer in any way from just having one type of protein in the beginning for a period of time—the raw food source it will be eating is far better than any kibble and contains just what your dog and especially cat needs nutritionally.
-If you are transitioning a cat you might need to do things a bit different- I'd recommend this e-book here RAW FED CATS
+If you are transitioning a cat you might need to do things a bit different.

 Let your dog's system adjust to eating natural, species appropriate diet.
 Remember, your pet has been eating a overcooked, difficult-to-digest, artificial diet that is WAY different from a raw, natural raw meaty diet.
 Your pet may have a suppressed immune system and possibly suppressed digestive enzymes, and just needs time to get its system up and running.

 Once your dog is used to eating the new diet with raw meaty bones try adding the next protein source: about 5% of their diet can be liver and organ meat eventually as you work up to it.
 Kidney, green tripe, lamb, beef or chicken liver.
-Add a new new protein lamb, beef, vension pork.
+Add a new new protein lamb, beef, venison pork.
 However, do watch and see, and if need be take things slowly.
 Let your pet adjust to the new food for a while before adding another new food.
 Always add slowly, and always give the animal time to adjust to the new food.
 And remember: you do not have to do this alone!
-Join this facebook group group; this group can provide you with an awesome support network of people who have been feeding raw: RAW WITH ROXANE
+There are many great groups out there to help on facebook and other places online.

 We recommend supplementing with digestive enzymes and probiotics for at least the first two weeks to help your companion’s natural digestive processes kick back in after eating cooked foods for so long.
 If your animal is resistant to the raw at first, you may want to use a bit of canned food to entice them.
 Cats, in particular, can be resistant to a change in diet.
 They tend to fixate on whatever food they are weaned onto and will resist switching to a healthier diet.
 We have found that grinding or shredding their favorite treat on top of the food can help.